rohankishore/Aura-Text/README.md

 <h2 align="center">Running Aura Text</h2>

-### For Users
-Download the exe file from the Releases page (make sure it's the latest one available) and unzip the file.
-Now open the unzipped folder and click on `AuraText.exe`

-### For Developers
+- Download / Clone this repository
+- Make a folder named `AuraText` in the 'Local' section of your 'AppData' folder.
+Then make another 3 subfolders. `data` , `icons` and `plugins`.
+- Then copy the items from Icons, Data folder in the repo to the corresponding folders in the AppData folder
+- Run `main.py`

 <div align="center">